 The useradd command is used in Linux to create a new user account.
 It is a lower-level utlity for adding users which gives more control via many command line options.
 If you prefer a more interactive and guided process you can use adduser command instead.

-In this tutorial, we will learn about useradd command in Linux and its useful options to control the user’s default behavior.
+In this tutorial, we learn about useradd command with examples.

 The basic syntax of the useradd command: